cdmoro/literature-clock/README.md

 The clock can be controlled using URL parameters, these parameters will overwrite the existing configuration

-- `zen`: activate Zen mode
+- `zen`: enable/disable Zen mode
-- `work`: activate Work mode
+- `work`: enable/disable Work mode
-- `screensaver`: activate Screensaver mode
+- `screensaver`: enable/disable Screensaver mode
 - `locale`: set the locale
 - `theme`: set the theme
 - `font`: set a custom font from Google Fonts (it will be available on the font selector input!)
 - `fade`: enable/disable fade effect
 - `showtime`: enable/disable the clock on top of the screen

+Test settings

 - `time`: get the quotes for a particular time ([link](https://literatureclock.netlify.app/?time=12:30))
-- `quote`: test a quote before submitting it ([link](https://literatureclock.netlify.app/?quote=Hi%20mom!%20I%27m%20part%20of%20the%20Literature%20Clock!)).
-You don't need to escape the quote by adding the special characters, just write the quote and the browser will add them
+- `quote`: test a quote before submitting it ([link](https://literatureclock.netlify.app/?quote=Hi%20mom!%20I%27m%20part%20of%20the%20Literature%20Clock!)) (it is no necessary to escape the quote by adding the special characters, just write the quote and the browser will add them)
-- `index`: get a specific quote from the array of quotes instead of a random one (for testing purposes)
+- `index`: get a specific quote from the array of quotes instead of a random one

 ## Languages